Launching the New Web Application Wizard

 In the Google SDKs group box, you can choose which SDKs that you'd like to use in your Web Application.
 See Using SDKs for more details.

-In the Identifiers for Google App Engine group box, you can choose to specify an app id or choose to leave the app id field blank.
-See Setting App ID in New Web Application Project wizards for more details.
+In the Identifiers for Google App Engine group box, you can choose to specify a project ID or choose to leave the project ID field blank.
+See Setting Project ID in New Web Application Project wizards for more details.

 Click on the Finish button to create the project.